xaya/xaya_docs/mining.md

 is also set to indicate this.
 This means that the only valid values are `0x81` (merge-mined SHA256D) and `0x02` (stand-alone Neoscrypt).

+After that, the **`nBits` field** encoding the difficulty target for the chosen algorithm follows.  *The `nBits` of the block header itself are unused, and must be set to zero.*  (Because the block header alone, without the PoW data, does not specify the mining algorithm, it would not make sense to specify the difficulty in it, either.)
+When validating a block header (with PoW data), the usual rules apply:

+* The `nBits` field in the block header must be zero.
+* The `nBits` of the PoW data must match the expected difficulty for the selected algorithm, following the difficulty retargeting for that algorithm.
+* The PoW must match the `nBits` difficulty target specified in the PoW data.

-The format of the remainder of the PoW data depends on whether or not merge-mining is used.
+The format of the **remainder of the PoW data** depends on whether or not merge-mining is used.
 If it is, then an **"auxpow" data structure** as per [Namecoin's merge-mining](https://en.bitcoin.it/wiki/Merged_mining_specification) follows.